rhagenson/sembio-go/CONTRIBUTING.md

 Here is the basic GitHub workflow:

-1. Fork the `bio-go` repo. you can do this via the GitHub website.
-This will result in you having your own copy of the `bio-go` repo under your GitHub account.
+1. Fork the `sembio/go` repo. you can do this via the GitHub website.
+This will result in you having your own copy of the `sembio/go` repo under your GitHub account.
-2. Clone your `bio-go` repo to your local machine
+2. Clone your `sembio/go` repo to your local machine
 3. Make a branch for your change
 4. Make your change on that branch
 5. Push your change to your repo